Locations:

 The three most common areas of telemedicine involve:

-• Interactive one-on-one appointments: When you make a virtual appointment with a healthcare provider, you’ll have a live one-on-one session and communicate with them in real time using video conferencing, streaming media services like Zoom or landlines and wireless communications.
+• Interactive one-on-one appointments: When you make a virtual appointment with a healthcare provider, you’ll have a live one-on-one session and communicate with them in real-time using video conferencing, streaming media services, or landlines and wireless communications.

-• Remote monitoring tools: Using certain devices that have a Bluetooth and Wi-Fi connection allow healthcare providers to monitor certain conditions and characteristics related to your health like your heart rate, blood pressure or the progress of your sleep apnea as you use a CPAP machine, for example.
-These results are not monitored in real time but are reviewed as-needed or when follow-up appointments are scheduled.
-This is especially helpful when you have certain chronic conditions that may progress or evolve over time.
+• Remote monitoring tools: Using certain devices that have a Bluetooth and Wi-Fi connection allows healthcare providers to keep an eye on certain conditions and characteristics related to your health, like your heart rate, blood pressure or the progress of your sleep apnea as you use a CPAP machine, for example.
+These results aren’t monitored in real-time but are reviewed as needed or when follow-up appointments are scheduled.
+This is especially helpful when you have certain chronic conditions that may progress or evolve.

 “Virtual visits are often the most cost-effective way to receive care,” says Dr. Rood.
 “We can treat lots of nonemergency problems virtually.”